morungos/morungos.github.io/_posts/2015-07-20-sociology-biologists-bioinformaticians.md

 title: A sociology of biologists and bioinformaticians
 draft: true
 author: Stuart
+tagline: |-
+  In which I commit sociology on identity in science.
 ---

-Morgan Taschuk's posting ["Biologists and bioinformaticians have different software needs"](https://modernmodelorganism.wordpress.com/2015/07/19/biologists-and-bioinformaticians-have-different-software-needs/) makes for an interesting read, but it's drawn a fascinating amount of really quite strongly felt responses.
+Morgan Taschuk's posting ["Biologists and bioinformaticians have different software needs"](https://modernmodelorganism.wordpress.com/2015/07/19/biologists-and-bioinformaticians-have-different-software-needs/) makes for an interesting read, but it's drawn a fascinating amount of strongly felt responses.

 However, big caveat: it's not fair to put this at Morgan's door, she was reporting BOSC, and others were raising it there: